Aggregate Demand, Its Components, and How to Calculate It

 Six Determinants and Five Components of Aggregate Demand

-Aggregate demand is the overall demand for all goods and services in an entire economy.
+Aggregate demand is the overall demand for all goods and services in an economy.
 It's a macroeconomic term that describes the relationship between everything bought within a country and prices.
 Everything purchased in a country is the same thing as everything produced in a country.
-Therefore, aggregate demand equals the gross domestic product of that economy.
+As a result, aggregate demand equals the gross domestic product of that economy.

-It follows the law of demand that says people will want more good and services when prices fall.
-That assumes the other things that drive demand don't change.
+The law of demand says people will want more good and services when prices fall.
+That assumes the other determinants of demand don't change.
 Economists call this ceteris paribus, or all other things being equal.
-It means that the other five determinants of demand stay the same.
-They are income, prices of related goods or services (whether complementary or substitutes), tastes, and expectations.
+The other determinants are income, prices of related goods or services (whether complementary or substitutes), tastes, and expectations.
 The sixth determinant that only affects aggregate demand is the number of buyers in the economy.

 The aggregate demand curve shows the quantity demanded at each price.
+It's used to show how a country's demand changes in response to all prices.
 It's similar to the demand curve used in microeconomics.
 That shows how the quantity of one good or service changes in response to price.
-The aggregate demand curve shows how a country's demand changes in response to all prices.
-You can see this in the aggregate demand curve below.
+The relationship between price and demand is illustrated in the aggregate demand curve below.

 Five Components of Aggregate Demand